 A fourth-generation Washingtonian on both the Evans and Lindquist sides of his family, Mark is part of a long and honorable tradition of public service.
 He and his wife Chelsea, a Tacoma native, live in Tacoma near Stadium High School where Mark’s grandmother, Katherine Reese, graduated in 1926.

-Their daughter Sloane will turn eight this summer.
+Their daughter Sloane will turn nine in the summer of 2019.
 Sloane, like her parents, enjoys reading, hiking, and sports.